unitaryfund/mitiq/docs/source/examples/calibration-tutorial.md

 +++

  Let's consider as executor a noisy quantum circuit using Qiskit noisy backend simulators, `FakeJakarta`.
-Right now the calibration module does not natively support Qiskit circuits, so in the executor, we use Mitiq's conversion functions to convert the Qiskit circuit with `mitiq.interface.mitiq_qiskit.conversions.to_qiskit`.
+Note that the executor passed to the `Calibrator` object must return counts, as opposed to expectation values.

 ```{code-cell} ipython3
 def execute_calibration(qiskit_circuit):